 Learning & Playing Synthesizer Builds Confidence

 With improved wisdom of synthesizers and audio synthesis more generally comes greater confidence.
-The Meriam-Webster Dictionary defined confidence as “a feeling or belief that you can do something well or succeed at something”.
+The Merriam-Webster Dictionary defines confidence as “a feeling or consciousness of one's powers or of reliance on one's circumstances”.

 Furthermore, we can get to a point where we're in a position to play with and/or for other musicians and audiences.
 In doing so, playing the synth can help us overcome shyness and stage fright.